 You need a master’s degree to become a speech-language pathologist.
 While not every SLP master’s degree requires a bachelor’s degree in a related area, there are certain prerequisites for admission in terms of the college courses you have taken previously.

 In the accredited online colleges that we’ve referenced in this article, you will notice that there are programs designed to fill any knowledge gaps that you may have.
 In some cases, you can complete a college program comprising just six or seven key courses that could see you progressing from a humanities bachelor’s degree to an SLP master’s program, for example.

 However, if you have no previous clinical experience, you’ll need to find a program that ensures you meet the minimum clinical experience requirements specified by the ASHA.
 Without satisfying this criterion, you won’t be eligible to apply for certification, regardless of your prior studies.

 What Does a Speech-Language Pathologist Assistant Do?

-Due to the nature of the work, any degree program that helps you to build certain soft skills is a good choice.
+Due to the nature of the work, any degree program that helps you to build applicable soft skills is a good choice.
 The kind of natural skills we’re talking about include analytical, communication, and critical-thinking skills.
 You should also be detail-oriented, in addition to being a compassionate person, since you’ll be working with children or adults who have communication disorders.
 You also need to be a good listener.

 How Much Do Speech-Language Pathologists Earn?

-To seek out higher salaries, speech-language pathologist assistants can gain hands-on experience by completing clinical work under a qualified pathologist.
-Often called a fellowship, these types of internships involve applying and improving the skills learned in an academic degree program.
+To seek higher salaries, speech-language pathologist assistants can gain hands-on experience by completing clinical work under a qualified pathologist.
+Often called a fellowship, these internships involve applying and improving the skills learned in an academic degree program.
 You’ll also need to gain the CCC-SLP certification, which requires you to have successfully completed a 36-week fellowship.